Wetherill Park, New South Wales

 Most residents live in the south-east corner, the larger portion of the suburb being an industrial area.

 Wetherill Park sits on the southern border of Prospect Reservoir.
 Located partially in the suburb, the Smithfield-Wetherill Park Industrial Estate is the largest industrial estate in the southern hemisphere and is the centre of manufacturing and distribution in Greater Western Sydney.
+Despite its large industry area, Wetherill Park is listed as one of the five most leafiest suburbs in Sydney by the Domain Group (the only suburb in Western Sydney to be listed).

 History

 Aboriginal culture

 Aboriginal people from the Cabrogal clan of the Gandangara tribe, have lived in the area for more than 30,000 years.

-White settlement
+European settlement

 Wetherill Park was named after a businessman who offered 21 acre of his property to the State government as a park.
 The offer was accepted and the park was named after the donor.
 The first settlers in set up their homes north of the present school site at Wetherill Park.
 One hundred years ago, there were not enough homes in this suburb to need a school.

 With the commencement of the Prospect Reservoir Waterworks, a local storekeeper, Samuel Booth, made available a section of his land for a school, free of charge.
 The school, called 'Macquarie Park', was located on the corner of Victoria and Daniel Streets being 365 Victoria Street, Wetheril Park.
 It opened in May 1882 with 8 children but it was changed in June 1882 to 'Boothtown' for Samuel Booth's involvement in the establishment of the school.
 In 1884 it became Reservoir Public School and in 1896, it became the Wetherill Park Public School.
 In 1986 the school made way for the Phuoc Hue Temple, and was relocated down the road to Lily Street and renamed William Stimson Public School, in honour of the first mayor of the City of Fairfield.